Ukrainian Insurgent Army: Participation in the Holocaust

-The OUN pursued a policy of infiltrating the German police to obtain weapons and training for fighters.
+The OUN-B pursued a policy of infiltrating the German police to obtain weapons and training for fighters.
 In that role, it helped the Germans to carry out the Holocaust.
-The Ukrainian auxiliary police, working for the Germans, played a crucial supporting role in the murder of 200,000 Jews in Volhynia in the second half of 1942.
-Most of the police deserted in the following spring and joined UPA.
+The Ukrainian Auxiliary Police, working for the Germans, played a crucial supporting role in the murder of 200,000 Jews in Volhynia in the second half of 1942.
+Most of the police deserted in the following spring and joined the UPA.
+Historian Shmuel Spector estimated in 1990 that the UPA and OUN together hunted down and killed several thousand Jews.
+With the first antisemitic ideology and acts traced back to the Russian Civil War, by 1940–1941 the publications of Ukrainian political organizations became explicitly antisemitic.
+German documents of the period give the impression that Ukrainian ultranationalists were indifferent to the plight of the Jews and would either kill them or help them, whichever was more appropriate for their political goals.